dianaeun/my-little-bookstore/project_mlb/README.md

 ## Notice

-Few functioning requirements are implemented in this project.
+Several functional interactions are implemented in this project.
 (Modals, logout, login, etc.)

-Also, you will see different navigation bar when you are logged-in or logged out.
+Also, the contents of the navigation bar will differ depending on whether you are logged-in or logged out.
+Please login to access all functionalities.
+*My Bookstore & Profile* pages are not visible when logged out.